cvipenta/code-ss/z-dp.md

 **Identification:** State pattern can be recognized by methods that change their behavior depending on the objects’ state, controlled externally.

 ### STRATEGY
+**Usage examples:** The Strategy pattern is often used in PHP code, especially when it’s necessary to switch algorithms at runtime.
+However, the pattern has a strong competitor represented by anonymous functions, introduced in PHP 5.3 in 2009.

+**Identification:** Strategy pattern can be recognized by a method that lets nested object do the actual work, as well as the setter that allows replacing that object with a different one.

 ### TEMPLATE METHOD
+Template Method is a behavioral design pattern that allows you to defines a skeleton of an algorithm in a base class and let subclasses override the steps without changing the overall algorithm’s structure.

 ### VISITOR